2026 Hands-On Review

 Approx $259

-It's the only grinder that nails both espresso and pour-over at an A-grade level.
-Specialists beat it in narrow categories, but nothing matches its range.
-The external dial clicks in 20-micron steps, surgical enough for elite espresso, fast enough that you're not counting clicks like a safecracker.
+The external dial clicks in 20-micron steps.
+Surgical enough for elite espresso, fast enough that you're not counting clicks like a safecracker.
 Twenty-two seconds for 20 grams.
-That's faster than most $500 electric grinders.
+Faster than most $500 electric grinders.

 Maintenance is another key 'Ultra' feature.
 The tool-less disassembly allows you to pull the burrs for a deep clean in under 15 seconds, and because the driveshaft is so well-aligned, there is zero need for recalibration when you put it back together.
 In an era where many grinders require specialized wrenches, this is a breath of fresh air for the daily brewer.